 No you do not, we currently only take walk-ins, but you are welcome to call in advance to check Pharmacist’s availability.

 No, once your information is in our system, it is shared amongst all Ohio Botanist locations.
 If any of your information changes, please notify the dispensing agent checking you in.
 You will still need to bring in your medical marijuana card and photo ID with you for every visit.

 The prices vary based on quantity, strength, and brand.
 Our daily menu is available on our website and includes the most up-to-date available products and pricing.
 Please note that all prices posted on the menu are calculated before the state sales tax and do not include the discounted rates for veteran/indigent patients.

 Our current product offerings include a variety of medical marijuana plant material (also known as flower or bud), including indicas, hybrids, and sativas with a wide range of CBD and THC ratios; in addition to processed products, such as edibles, lotions, capsules, tinctures, and vaporizer cartridges.

 We are only able to offer discounts to registered Veteran or Indigent patients.
 For information on how to register as veteran or indigent – click here.
-Patients that are registered with either of these statuses will be eligible for a 25% discount on medical marijuana products and accessories.
+Patients that are registered with either of these statuses will be eligible for a 25% discount on medical marijuana products.